alxbilger/SofaBenchmark/README.md

 It must be enabled in CMake with the variable `SOFABENCHMARK_BUILD_BENCH_SCENES`.
 While SofaBenchmark focus on code snippet, this application is specific to benchmark entire SOFA scenes.

+Several types of scene benchmarks are available:
+- `BM_Scene_bench_SimulationFactor`: executes `n` times the same simulation with a fixed number of time steps
+- `BM_Scene_bench_AdvancedTimer`: executes the simulation once with a number of time steps provided as a parameter.
+Also access `AvancedTimer`.
+- `BM_Scene_bench_StepFactor`: executes the simulation once with a number of time steps provided as a parameter.

 ### Output

 An example of output for SofaBenchmarkScenes is: